TheRishMan/Python-YP-Businesses/README.md

 # YP-Businesses
-This is a data aggregator that can extract the data from a Yellow Pages city page (Ex. https://www.yellowpages.com/cleveland-tn) into an SQL database.
+This is a web scraper that can extract the data from a Yellow Pages city page (Ex. https://www.yellowpages.com/cleveland-tn) into an SQL database.

 It works for any city, but you have to create a table and modify the program accordingly beforehand.
 It collects the name, address, phone number, and category for every business in the city.